pli6508/sidewalk-robot/README.md

 Ubuntu install of ROS Noetic guide is provided at the following link:
 - [ROS Noetic Installation Guide](https://wiki.ros.org/noetic/Installation/Ubuntu)

-Before using this repository, you need to install the Husky ROS navigation stack.
+Install the Husky ROS navigation stack.
 To quickly install the navigation stack, use the following command:

 ```bash
 sudo apt-get install ros-noetic-husky-navigation